vmware/vic/doc/user_doc/vic_installation/introduction.md

 - Deploy virtual container hosts in configurations that are tailored to your vSphere and container development environments.
 - List the virtual container hosts that are running on a particular ESXi host or vCenter Server instance.
-- Inspect, delete, debug, and upgrade running virtual container hosts.
+- Inspect, delete, and debug running virtual container hosts.

 ## The Port Layer